danielgaskell/scc/doc/syscalls.md

 SymbOS makes a distinction between an *application ID*, which is associated with a single application, and a *process ID*, which is associated with a single process.
 An application may potentially open multiple processes, although most do not. *Pay close attention to which is required by a given function!*

+In addition to `symbos.h`, these functions can be found in `symbos/proc.h`.

 ### App_Run()

 ```c